A New Scenario of Solar Modulation Model during the Polarity Reversing: Numerical Model

 Plugging the asymmetric part into the diffusion term $\nabla(\mathbf{K^A}\cdot\nabla f)$ would lead to a cross-product-like result in the form of $\nabla\times\mathbf{B}\cdot\nabla f$.
 This term could describe the drift effect caused by the uneven magnetic field, thus it was written as the drift velocity in Equation \ref{TPE}.
 Under the assumption of weak scattering and full drift process, the average drift velocity is related to the rigidity $R$ and the charge $q$ of particles, and the strength of magnetic field $B$~\cite{burger1985drift, burger1987inclusion}:

-The drift velocity can be divided into two parts, gradient-curvature drift velocity $\mathbf{V_G}$ from the magnetic field itself and HCS drift velocity $\mathbf{V_{HCS}}$ from the HCS.
+The drift velocity can be divided into two parts, gradient-curvature drift velocity $\mathbf{V_G}$ from the magnetic field and HCS drift velocity $\mathbf{V_{HCS}}$.
 The two drift velocities are expressed with two factors, $f(\theta)$ and $\zeta(R)$, given as \cite{potgieter1985drift, burger2000rigidity},